shakfu/py-js/README.md

 - *portable*: the externals can be deployed as portable packages or standalones

 - *numpy*: numpy compatibility

-- *isolated*: if yes, then different external types can run concurrently without issue

 #### Packages vs Self-contained Externals